EricZinda/Perplexity/docs/pxint/pxint0105ErrorsChoosingWhichFailure.md

         module_function = vocabulary.predication(predication)

         if module_function is None:
-            raise Exception(f"Implementation for Predication {predication} not found")
+            raise NotImplementedError(f"Implementation for Predication {predication} not found")

         # sys.modules[] is a built-in Python list that allows you
         # to access actual Python Modules given a string name